jpegzilla/tsurezure/readme.md

 ### actually using tsurezure:

-as for how to use tsurezure, here's a simple hello world to get started:
+as for how to use tsurezure, here's a simple script to get started:

 ```ruby
 require 'tsurezure'